nicksnyder/ios-autolayout-scrollview/README.md

 This project demonstrates severe performance degration of UIScrollView during initial layout as well as scrolling (dropped frames).

-The degradation happens as when we have two UILabel positioned next to each other using Auto Layout with the following properties:
+The degradation happens when two UILabels are positioned next to each other using Auto Layout with the following properties:
 - The right UILabel has contentCompressionResistance == UILayoutPriorityRequired
 - The right UILabel has contentHuggingPriority == UILayoutPriorityRequired
 - The right UILabel has a small amount (one line) of text.